OpenIotNetwork/IAMServer/README.md

  * Clone this repository and run `docker-compose up`
  * In separate shell, run `./add-cert-to-java-truststore.sh`.
 Fix script for your local java setup, idea is to put custom (self-signed) certificate into java `cacerts`
- * Add to your `/etc/hosts` file record for `identity.keycloak.tom` referencing `127.0.0.1`
+ * Add to your `/etc/hosts` file record for `identity.keycloak.openiot` referencing `127.0.0.1`
-   * `127.0.0.1	identity.keycloak.tom`
+   * `127.0.0.1	identity.keycloak.openiot`

 ## Testing

- * point your browser to [https://identity.keycloak.tom](https://identity.keycloak.tom)
+ * point your browser to [https://identity.keycloak.openiot](https://identity.keycloak.openiot)
- * accept insecure site, or add ./keycloak-nginx/certs/identity.keycloak.tom.cert to browser's truststore
+ * accept insecure site, or add ./keycloak-nginx/certs/identity.keycloak.openiot.cert to browser's truststore

 ## Admin account
  * default admin account added to Keycloak is: